infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Sort of.
 I push updates manually after testing the builds on my own C7, which prevents major issues with the releases you can find here.

+**My clients are unable to connect to the internet after flashing this firmware!**

+If you preserved your settings (which usually works without issues), make sure to remove `mtu_fix 1` in `/etc/config/firewall`.
+This will fix that issue.

 ## Changelog
 - 2017-04-01
   - **Important:** If your clients don't get an internet connection after upgrade, please remove option `mtu_fix 1` in `/etc/config/firewall`